🎉Grand Opening: May 2026

 Initial Assessment

 Your appointment typically begins with a brief assessment.
-The dental hygienist will review your medical history, ask about any concerns, and examine your mouth.
-This may include checking gums for signs of inflammation and measuring gum pocket depths.
+The dental hygienist will review your medical history, ask about any concerns or symptoms you may have noticed, and examine your mouth.
+This may include checking your gums for signs of inflammation, measuring gum pocket depths using a small probe, and noting any areas of significant plaque or calculus accumulation.

 Scaling

-The main stage is scaling — the removal of plaque and calculus from the tooth surfaces.
+The main stage of the cleaning is scaling — the removal of plaque and calculus from the tooth surfaces.
 This is usually performed using an ultrasonic scaler, which uses rapid vibrations and a stream of water to break apart and flush away deposits.
-The hygienist may also use fine hand instruments for more precise cleaning.
+The hygienist may also use fine hand instruments (curettes and scalers) for more precise cleaning, particularly around the gumline and between the teeth.

 Polishing

 After scaling, the teeth are polished using a soft rubber cup and a mildly abrasive paste.
-This helps remove surface staining and leaves the tooth surfaces smooth, making them less likely to attract plaque.
+This helps to remove surface staining from tea, coffee, red wine, or tobacco and leaves the tooth surfaces smooth.
+Smoother surfaces are less likely to attract plaque, which is why polishing is an important finishing step.

 Fluoride Application (Where Appropriate)

-In some cases, a fluoride treatment may be applied to help remineralise and strengthen tooth enamel.
+In some cases, a fluoride treatment may be applied at the end of the session.
+Fluoride helps to remineralise and strengthen tooth enamel, offering additional protection against decay.
 Your hygienist will advise whether this is appropriate for you.

 Personalised Oral Hygiene Advice

-Your hygienist will discuss your brushing and flossing technique, recommend suitable products, and highlight any areas where your home care routine could be improved.
-This personalised guidance can make a significant difference.
+One of the most valuable parts of a professional cleaning appointment is the tailored advice you receive.
+Your hygienist will discuss your brushing and flossing technique, recommend suitable oral hygiene products, and highlight any areas where your home care routine could be improved.
+This personalised guidance can make a significant difference to your day-to-day oral health.

 Does Professional Teeth Cleaning Hurt?